-Job seekers wanting to express how much they know about a subject should avoid referring to themselves as an expert on their resume, said Debra Gioeli, director of recruiting for Sharp Decisions.
+"Expert."
+If you want toexpress your knowledge about a subject on your résumé, avoid referring to yourself as an "expert," said Debra Gioeli, director of recruiting for Sharp Decisions.

 "No one person knows everything about one topic," Gioeli said.
-"Even someone that has been working for decades has something new to learn."
+"Even someone who has been working for decades has something new to learn."

-Robert Dagnall, president of Resume Guru, said he advises clients to avoid using words like "results-oriented" or "dynamic" because they are meaningless without anything to back them up.
+"Results-oriented."
+Robert Dagnall, president of Resume Guru, advised avoiding phrases like "results-oriented," because they are meaningless without anything to back them up.

 "By themselves, these words don't prove anything," Dagnall said.
 "Proof of performance — ideally with specific examples and numbers — is the best measure of the value a candidate can offer an employer."